Open the canonical periods

 To check on the status of your submission, navigate to Home > Data sources and select the web data source to which you submitted your changes (again, typically this will be the canonical data source).
 Then navigate to Data source > Review submitted changes to see a list of all the submissions that have been made.
 Your new submission should be on top (unless someone else submitted changes in the meantime).
 Each submission shows the date and time it was made, who made it, and its status: Open means no decision has been made, Merged means the changes were accepted, and Rejected means the changes were rejected.

 Click on a submission’s status to see any comments that have been made about the submission, or to download the submitted changes as JSON.
-(You will also see controls to accept or reject the changes, but unless you are authorized to make changes to the web data source to which the changes were submitted, your acceptance or rejection will fail.)
+(You may also see controls to accept or reject the changes, but unless you are authorized to make changes to the web data source to which the changes were submitted, your acceptance or rejection will fail.)